Climbing Stairs After C-Section Delivery

 - You have a fever of more than 104 degrees F

 - Your incision area is hurting more than usual

 - You experience chest pain, difficulty breathing, or unusual pain in the breasts

-Climbing stairs after a C-section is safe as long as you are careful and comfortable.
+Climbing stairs after a C-section is safe if you are careful and comfortable.
 If your body is too frail to take the exertion of climbing stairs, you must not force your body to do it.
-Some cautionary steps can easily help you recover faster to revert to normal life after a C-section.
+However, some cautionary steps can help you recover faster and revert to everyday life after a C-section.